Australia and Olympic Biathlon

 Andrew Paul was the first Australian biathlon competitor, competing at the Sarajevo Games in 1984 and the Calgary Games in 1988.
 Paul’s best result was placing 47th in the 20km at Sarajevo 1984.
 His wife Sandra Paintin-Paul competed at Albertville 1992 and Lillehammer 1994 with a best result in 1994 placing 40th from a field of 69 in the 7.5km sprint.

-For three Games Australia was not represented before Cameron Morton was selected to contest the 20km individual and 10km sprint at Torino 2006.
+With Australia missing out on qualification for the 2002 Games, Cameron Morton became the first Australian biathlete to compete in the 21st century when he was selected to contest the 20km individual and 10km sprint at Torino 2006.
 He finished 83rd and 82nd respectively.
 This was not Morton’s first Games experience as he coached Rim during her very successful Nagano campaign.
 Russian-born 19-year-old Alexei Almoukov represented Australia at the Vancouver 2010 Games in both 10km sprint and 20km individual events.
 His best result was 78th in the 20km.

 Biathlon was developed on the slopes of Scandinavia where people hunted on skis for survival.
 It first joined the Olympic ranks in 1948 as a demonstration sport in St Moritz.
 Inspired by modern pentathlon, it was much more involved than it is today, combining cross-country skiing, downhill skiing, shooting, fencing and equestrian.